Skip to main content

 • 3D Digital Backbone, simplified as 3D DBB

 Database used to store the Blender database, which corresponds to the content of a .blend file.
 A local database file is used in this documentation.
 The file extension can be anything; in this documentation, .dbb is used.
 A 3D DBB can contain multiple Blender databases; this allows several databases to be grouped within a single file.
-In Blender, when loading a database from the 3D DBB add-on, simply select the file path, then choose the name of the Blender database to load
+In Blender, to load a database from the 3D DBB add-on, select the file path, then choose the name of the Blender database to load.

 • Database name

-User-defined name for the Blender database saved in the 3D DBB.
-Since multiple Blender databases can be saved within a single 3D DBB, this name serves as an identifier.
+The name you choose for the Blender database is stored in the 3D DBB.
+Several Blender databases can be saved in a single 3D DBB, the name is then used as an identifier

 Supported data